Spain slump deepens as bailout fears grow

 "This should offset the negative short-term effect of the higher fiscal restrictions and, above all, will determine the economy's medium- and long-term growth potential and productivity," the bank said in its monthly bulletin.

-(Additonal reporting by Stephen Brown in Berlin and Padraic Halpin in Dublin, Writing by John Stonestreet and Paul Day; Editing by Julien Toyer, Ron Askew)
+(Additonal reporting by Stephen Brown, Writing by John Stonestreet and Paul Day; Editing by Julien Toyer)

-U.S. stocks slipped in early afternoon trading on Wednesday, weighed down by a fall in oil prices, while caution reigned ahead of Thursday's major political and economic events.

-DUBAI Standard & Poor's downgraded Qatar's debt on Wednesday as the riyal currency fell to an 11-year low amid signs that portfolio investment funds were flowing out of the country because of Doha's diplomatic rift with other Arab states.